Chapter 39 Immigrating

 Sunday, May 9, 1982

 Ed called today to wish Mom a Happy Mother’s Day.
 It looks like he still wants us to come.
-Good thing since we pretty much have sold everything and the plane tickets are non-refundable.
+Good thing, since we’ve pretty much sold everything and the plane tickets are non-refundable.

 Monday, May 10, 1982